Katosheiri/deep-embedded-entomology/README.md

 This project resulted from an internship and the collaboration between ENSEEIHT and the University San Francisco de Quito.

 Our main objective was to implement AI on FPGA to study the biodiversity.
-This objective got refined to "deploy a fully autonomous embbeded system in the jungle to classify 12 orders of insects."
+This objective got refined to "deploy a fully autonomous embedded system in the jungle to classify 12 orders of insects."

 ## 1. Technology used